Embedded SDK Integration Guide

 Add the following <script> tag anywhere in your HTML page.
 This loads the Snappt SDK and makes the global Snappt object available.
 No other dependencies are required.

-Note: The script will not load if the clientId is missing, inactive, or if the page's origin is not in your allowed domains list.
-Check the browser console for errors if the SDK fails to initialize.
+The script will not load if the clientId is missing, inactive, or if the page's origin is not in your allowed domains list.
+Use the Developer Tools > Network panel to inspect the response and get a detailed error message if the SDK fails to initialize.

 2. Open the Verification Flow